-In WW I dancer Jerry Jones stages an all-soldier show on Broadway, called Yip Yip Yaphank.
-Wounded in the War, he becomes a producer.
-In WW II his son Johnny Jones, who was before his ...
+In WWI dancer Jerry Jones stages an all-soldier show on Broadway, called Yip Yip Yaphank.
+Wounded in the war, he becomes a producer.
+In WWII his son Johnny Jones, who was before his ...

 Two soldiers on sick leave spend three nights at the Hollywood Canteen before going back to active duty.
-With a little friendly help from John Garfield, Slim gets to kiss Joan Leslie, who ...
+With a little friendly help from John Garfield, Slim gets to kiss Joan Leslie, whom ...
 See full summary »

 The Andrews Sisters